 How Much Does a Replacement Cost?

-According to Advanced Auto Parts, replacement catalytic converters cost from $400 to more than $2,000 depending on the quality of the converter and your vehicle type.
+According to Advanced Auto Parts, replacement catalytic converters can cost thousands depending on the quality of the converter and your vehicle type.
 You’ll also have to pay for installation, unless you plan on tackling the complicated process yourself.